Monster Hunter Stories Monster Weakness and Attack Patterns

 Khezu

-The Khezu prefers using technical attacks, so counter it with power-type moves.
+The Khezu prefers using technical attacks, so counter them with power-type moves.
 Be cautious of its Roar skill, which can knock you down and let it deal extra damage.
 Keep an eye out for its Sav Thunder Breath, as it throws an electric ball that causes high damage.
 Once enraged, it will use Electric Discharge, hitting both your Rider and Monstie and possibly causing paralysis.
 It will also occasionally use power-type attacks.

 Lagombi